httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The Priority HTTP header field can appear in requests and responses.
 A client uses it to specify the priority of the response.
-A server uses it to inform the client that the priority that was applied.
+A server uses it to inform the client and intemediaries of the priority that was applied.
 An intermediary can use priority information from client requests and server responses to correct or amend the precedence to suit it (see {{merging}}).